 Accidents or Escape

-A tied-out dog may panic at a loud noise and escape or injure himself by entangling limbs or wrapping himself around objects.
+A tied-out dog may panic at a loud noise and escape or injure themselves by entangling limbs or wrapping themselves around objects.
 Anyone attempting to free a panicked dog, even if the dog is otherwise friendly, is at high risk of being bitten.

 Not all dogs are completely comfortable around all strangers, and even mild discomfort can be seriously compounded both by the anxiety of being left alone and the tethered dog’s inability to retreat.
 Passersby, especially children, may try to pet the unattended dog.
 This could result in an aggressive incident.
 Tied out dogs are also at increased risk to lunge at moving objects, such as bicycles and skateboards, and may display frustration-related aggression toward other dogs who pass by, even if they are normally friendly toward other dogs.